 '''

 12

 constructor() {

+super(SpotifyService);

 13

-super(SpotifyService);

 14

 15

 this.fakeResponse = null;

+this.getAlbumSpy = this.spy('getAlbum').and.returnValue(this);

 16

-this.getAlbumSpy = this.spy('getAlbum').andReturn(this);

-this.getArtistSpy = this.spy('getArtist').andReturn(this);
+this.getArtistSpy = this.spy('getArtist').and.returnValue(this);

 17

-this.getTrackSpy = this.spy('getTrack').andReturn(this);

 18

+this.getTrackSpy = this.spy('getTrack').and.returnValue(this);

+this.searchTrackSpy = this.spy('searchTrack').and.returnValue(this);

 19

-this.searchTrackSpy = this.spy('searchTrack').andReturn(this);

 20

-}

 '''

 The first line of the constructor call's the SpyObject constructor, passing the concrete class we're mocking.
-Calling super(...) is optional, but when you do the mock class will inherit all the concrete class methods, so you can override just the pieces you're testing.
+Calling super(...) is optional, but when you do the mock class it will inherit all the concrete class methods, so you can override just the pieces you're testing.

-If you're curious about how SpyObject is implemented you can check it on the angular/angular repository, on the file /modules/angular2/src/testing/testing\internal.ts $^{125}$
+If you're curious about how SpyObject is implemented you can check it on the angular/angular repository, on the file /modules/angular2/src/testing/testing_internal.ts 137

-After calling super, we're intializing the fakeResponse field, that we'll use later to null.
+After calling super, we're initializing the fakeResponse field, that we'll use later to null.